openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

    @sphinxdirective

    .. note::
+      To get additional information on all parameters that can be used, check up the help option: `\--help`.
+Among others, you can find there `-s` option which offers silent mode, which together with `\--eula approve` allows you to run whole installation with default values without any user inference.

+   @endsphinxdirective

-      To get additional information on all parameters that can be used, check up the help option: `--help`.
+   >**NOTE**: To get additional information on all parameters that can be used, check up the help option: `--help`.
 Among others, you can find there `-s` option which offers silent mode, which together with `--eula approve` allows you to run whole installation with default values without any user inference.

-   @endsphinxdirective
+   >**NOTE**: To get additional information on all parameters that can be used, check up the help option: `\--help`.
+Among others, you can find there `-s` option which offers silent mode, which together with `\--eula approve` allows you to run whole installation with default values without any user inference.

 6. Follow the instructions on your screen.
 During the installation you will be asked to accept the license agreement.
 The acceptance is required to continue.
 Check out the installation process on the image below:<br>